ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/learn/amp-actions-and-events.md

   </tr>
   <tr>
     <td><code>firstPlay</code>(low-trust)</td>
     <td>Fired the first time the video is played by the user.
 On autoplay videos, this is fired as soon as the user interacts with the video.
-This event is low-trust which means it can not trigger most actions; only low-trust actions such as <a href="{{g.doc('/content/amp-dev/documentation/components/reference/amp-animation.md', locale=doc.locale).url.path}}"><code>amp-animation</code></a> actions can be run.</td>
+This event is low-trust which means it can not trigger most actions; only low-trust actions such as <code>amp-animation</code> actions can be run.</td>
     <td></td>
   </tr>
   <tr>
     <td><code>timeUpdate</code>(low-trust)</td>
     <td>Fired when the playing position of a video has changed.
 Frequency of the event is controlled by AMP and is currently set at 1 second intervals.
-This event is low-trust which means it can not trigger most actions; only low-trust actions such as <a href="{{g.doc('/content/amp-dev/documentation/components/reference/amp-animation.md', locale=doc.locale).url.path}}"><code>amp-animation</code></a> actions can be run.</td>
+This event is low-trust which means it can not trigger most actions; only low-trust actions such as <code>amp-animation</code> actions can be run.</td>
     <td><code>{time, percent}</code><code>time</code> indicates the current time in seconds, <code>percent</code> is a number between 0 and 1 and indicates current position as percentage of total time.</td>
   </tr>
 </table>